emeka789/ActiveDirectoryHL/README.md

-# Home Lab Setup: Domain Controller and Client Machine
+# Building an Integrated Home Network with Centralized User Authentication

-This repository contains a step-by-step guide on setting up a home lab with a domain controller and client machine.
+This repository contains a step-by-step guide on setting up a home lab network with a domain controller and client machine.
 The guide provides detailed instructions and configurations to help you create your own home lab environment.

 ## Table of Contents
 - [Introduction](#introduction)